How to Save & Sow Tomato Seeds

 Growing tomatoes from seed isn’t difficult but you do need to start them early, especially if you live in cool-to-temperate regions.
 On the Isle of Man it’s practically impossible to grow them outdoors but nurturing them in greenhouses, polytunnels, and warm windows is both popular and worthwhile.
 Nothing beats the taste of a sweet and juicy home-grown tomato!
 Also, growing ‘from scratch’ is a lovely way to see the whole process of seed transforming into plant and then flowers developing into fruit.

-For me, growing tomatoes begins in late January to February when I sow the seeds for my conservatory-grown plants.
+For me, growing tomatoes begins in mid-February when I sow the seeds for my greenhouse grown plants.
 If you sow the same time as I do you be picking your first crop weeks before anyone else and will also get a bit of a gardening fix before the real season of sowing begins.
 If you’re in the same climate as I am but will be planting into unheated greenhouses, wait just a month or two later though.
 If you rush things along then by the time the plants are mature, it might still be too cold for you to plant them out.

 To start your seeds this early you’ll need to do it in a warm place with plenty of light.
 Bottom heat is preferable and if you don’t have a propagator then setting the tray of seeds near a radiator works well too – just make sure it isn’t too hot and that the compost stays moist.
 Popping the tray into a clear plastic bag also helps in both retaining heat and moisture.
 Use multipurpose or seed-starting compost and the rule of thumb in sowing is to cover the seeds with soil twice the depth of the seed itself.
 So if the seed is 3mm in length (the size of a tomato seed) then cover it with 6mm of soil.
 Tomato seeds germinate best at around 70-80°F and in this temperature you can expect to see green shoots within 6-8 days.